Bachelor

 Bachelor of Science HES-SO en International Business Management

-After completion of our programme, a UAS bachelor’s degree in International Business Management is awarded.
+After completion of our program, a UAS bachelor’s degree in International Business Management is awarded.
 This title is recognised and protected by The Swiss Confederation.

 Fields of study